flutter/website/src/content/release/breaking-changes/deprecate-themedata-indicatorcolor.md

 ## Timeline

-Landed in version: v3.27.0-0.2.pre.<br>
+Landed in version: Not yet<br>
-In stable release: TBD
+In stable release: Not yet

 ## References